EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    :align: center
    :name: mainGUI

-   The main GUI of DeepLASI on the *Traces* tab showing the loaded data traces
+   The main GUI of *Deep-LASI* on the *Traces* tab showing the loaded data traces

 On the opened panel as shown on :numref:`DeepLearning_tab` you can see the *Magic Button* in bright pink color.
 Now you can just click on it to enjoy the resulting graphs appearing one after another.
 So, all the results shown in the following parts would open at once in separate windows.
-But, because one could also achieve the same results with a several automatic analysis steps, depending on the analysis needs we can decide which analysis step the DeepLASI should perform for us.
-For example, sometimes we need the DeepLASI to only categorize the data, or just make the TDP plot for the dynamics of a specific category.
+But, because one could also achieve the same results with a several automatic analysis steps, depending on the analysis needs we can decide which analysis step the *Deep-LASI* should perform for us.
+For example, sometimes we need the *Deep-LASI* to only categorize the data, or just make the TDP plot for the dynamics of a specific category.

 .. figure:: ./../../figures/examples/2_DeepLearningTab.png
    :width: 550